clojars/infrastructure/README.md

 # License

-Distributed under the Eclipse Public License.
+Distributed under the MIT License.
 See the file COPYING.